danielraffel/GCPTailWall/README.md

 ## Prerequisites

-- A VM running Ubuntu 22.04 on Google Cloud Platform
+- SSH access to a VM running Ubuntu 22.04 on Google Cloud Platform with its access scopes set to `Allow full access to all Cloud APls`.
+You may need to stop the VM to edit Access scopes to enable this option.
 - GCP CLI installed on your VM (usually installed by default)
 - Git installed on your VM (usually installed by default)
 - [Tailscale account](https://tailscale.com)